Stormy weather and Hurricanes

 While September is the peak of the hurricane season in the Atlantic Basin, storms don't hit every year.
 Typically, several years can go by without a hurricane.

-(Coriolis effect: Force generated by the Earth's rotation, capable of generating currents and causing moving bodies to rotate clockwise n the Northern Hemisphere and anti-clockwise in the Southern Hemisphere.
-The "force" is proportional to the speed and latitude of the moving object.
-It is zero at the equator and maximum at the poles.
+(Coriolis effect: Force generated by the Earth's rotation, capable of generating currents and causing moving bodies to rotate clockwise in the Northern Hemisphere and anti-clockwise in the Southern Hemisphere.
+The "force" is proportional to the speed and latitude (the distance from the equator) of the moving object.
+It is zero at the equator and maximum at the poles.)

 Cyclone